sbose78/my_vimeo_scrape/README.md

     vi.
 Write the HTML+ CSS + Javascript web page where the user has an option to query by user  name ( full or partial ) and place it under wsgi/openshift/templates/home/

     viii.
-The request is made by an AJAX call and the response is parsed and shown in the web-page.
+The request is made by an AJAX call and the JSON response is parsed and shown in the web-page.
 The results are stored for re-presentation of the same data conditionally by filters.